davidgasquez/talks/data.md

 ### Data Applications

-- Steps for predicting churn
+- Answering questions
-- Requirmeent before doing an analysis
+- Predicting stuff; spam, churn, prices
 - A/B Testing

 ### My Mistakes

-- Getting the data was easy
+- Getting the data was easy (Kaggle CSV)
 - Working with data was simple
 - Starting a project from the ground up could fix everything
 - Data was enought